machawk1/Mink/README.md

 ##Installation

-The extension has been privately deployed for testing and will be deployed to the Chrome Web Store publicly soon (as in, well before Mid-September 2014).
+The extension is publicly available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/mink/jemoalkmipibchioofomhkgimhofbbem)!

 ##Usage